Prescott Bush: Early life

-After graduation, Bush served as a field artillery captain with the American Expeditionary Forces (1917–1919) during World War I. He received intelligence training at Verdun, France, and was briefly assigned to a staff of French officers.
-Alternating between intelligence and artillery, he came under fire in the Meuse-Argonne offensive.
+After graduation, Bush served as a field artillery captain with the American Expeditionary Forces (1917–1919) during World War I. He received intelligence training at Verdun, France and was briefly assigned to a staff of French officers.
+Alternating between intelligence and artillery, he came under fire in the Meuse–Argonne offensive.

 Business career

 After his discharge in 1919, Prescott Bush went to work for the Simmons Hardware Company in St. Louis, Missouri.

 The Bush family moved to Columbus, Ohio, in 1923, where Prescott briefly worked for the Hupp Products Company.
 In November 1923, he became president of sales for Stedman Products in South Braintree, Massachusetts.
 During this time, he lived in a Victorian house at 173 Adams Street in Milton, Massachusetts, where his son, George H. W. Bush, was born.

 In 1924, Bush became vice-president of the investment bank A. Harriman & Co. where his father-in-law, George Herbert Walker was president.
 Bush's Yale classmates and fellow Bonesmen E. Roland Harriman and Knight Woolley also worked with the company.

 In 1925, he joined the United States Rubber Company of New York City as manager of the foreign division, and moved to Greenwich, Connecticut.

 In 1931, he became a partner of Brown Brothers Harriman & Co., which was created through the 1931 amalgamation of A. Harriman & Co with Brown Bros. & Co., (a merchant bank founded in Philadelphia in 1818) and with Harriman Brothers & Co. (established in New York City in 1927).

 He was an avid golfer, and in 1935 was named head of the USGA.

-From 1944–1956, Prescott Bush was a member of the Yale Corporation, the principal governing body of Yale University.
+From 1944 to 1956, Prescott Bush was a member of the Yale Corporation, the principal governing body of Yale University.
 He was on the board of directors of CBS, having been introduced to chairman William S. Paley around 1932 by his close friend and colleague W. Averell Harriman, who became a major Democratic Party power broker.